jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 # Trucks Bend Time And Space!
 *Or, why time is hard in computer science.*

+Computer engineers are people, and people have grown up reading wall clocks since an eea

 These examples will show formatted time in "YYYY-MM-DD HH:SS" and use 24-hour time.